 Saturday 25 February, 20.00

-The performance will be the result of a week-long residency with selected artists, in which Tony will offer insights into R2M's own practice and processes as a starting point.
-Tony's intention is to use the residency as a platform to encourage dialogue, exchange and collaboration among the participating artists with a view to discovering new territories in the realm of partnering and moving together.
+The Spring 17 showcase was led by Tony Mills, Artistic Director of Room 2 Manoeuvre and the performance was the result of a week-long residency with selected artists, in which Tony offered insights into R2M's own practice and processes as a starting point.
+Tony's intention was to use the residency as a platform to encourage dialogue, exchange and collaboration among the participating artists with a view to discovering new territories in the realm of partnering and moving together.

-The showcase evening will also feature a bill of work-in-progress performances, curated by Bush Hartshorn, including:
+The showcase evening also featured a bill of work-in-progress performances, curated by Bush Hartshorn, including:

 Bridie Gane: One Hit Wonder